-The State Pre-College Enrichment Program (S-PREP) is a free high school and college preparatory program designed for students who are seriously interested in pursuing a career in medicine or related STEM fields.
-The long-range objective of the program is to increase the number of underrepresented minorities in healthcare and STEM professions.
-The program offers enrichment courses geared towards preparing students for success in math and science.
-Courses include, but are not limited to the following: Anatomy, Biochemistry, Chemistry, Genetics, Neuroscience, Organic Chemistry, Physics, Physiology, Psychology, Algebra, Geometry, Pre-Calculus, and Calculus.
-In addition, the program offers PSAT (summer only), SHSAT and SAT (academic year) preparation courses.
+The State Pre-College Enrichment Program (S-PREP) is a free high school and college preparatory program designed for 7th - 12th grade students who are interested in pursuing a career in medicine or related STEM fields.
+The long-range objective of the program is to increase the number of underrepresented minorities & economically disadvantaged students in healthcare and STEM professions.
+S-PREP is offered by the Office of Diversity and Multicultural Affairs is a New York State Education Department Science & Technology Entry Program (STEP).

 S-PREP consists of two sessions (Summer and Academic Year).